Lie-orthogonal operators: Lie-orthogonal operators on Lie algebras with nonzero Levi factor

 \subsection{Semi-simple algebras}

 The rigid structure of semi-simple Lie algebras imposes strong restrictions on the corresponding sets of Lie-orthogonal operators.

-\begin{lemma} The polynomial $x^2-1$ annuls any Lie-orthogonal operator on a semi-simple finite-dimensional Lie algebra. \end{lemma}
+\begin{lemma} The polynomial $t^2-1$ annihilates any Lie-orthogonal operator on a semi-simple finite-dimensional Lie algebra. \end{lemma}

-\begin{proof} Let $K(x, y)$ be a Killing form of the semi-simple Lie algebra~$L$ and $J$ be a Lie-orthogonal operator on~$L$.
+\begin{proof} Let $K(x, y)$ be the Killing form of a semi-simple Lie algebra~$L$ and $J$ be a Lie-orthogonal operator on~$L$.
 By the definition of Lie orthogonality and in view of the associativity of the Killing form with respect to Lie bracket \cite{Humphreys2000}, for arbitrary $x$, $y$ and $z$ from $L$ we have the following equalities: